Amol195/Amol195.github.io/_pages/about.md

 * August 2018 - Joined Amazon.in as an Applied Scientist Intern in the India Machine Learning(IML) Team!

 * May 2018 - Started as a Computer Vision Intern at Panasonic Automotive in the Advanced Engineering Group!

-* May 2017 - Graduated with my Bachelors in Electronics and Telecommunications Engineering from VJTI, Mumbai!